 While your dog may never fully like being around other dogs at this stage, you can at least help them feel safe and secure when around them.

 Can You Treat Dog Anxiety with Cannabidiol (CBD)?

 If you want to go a step further you can try some CBD dog treats with added calming ingredients like chamomile and L-theanine.
 Our CBD Dog Treats may provide relief for tense and nervous dogs.
-You can also try full-spectrum CBD oil and CBD capsules to help your dog relax in highly stimulating situations.
+You can also use CBD oil drops for dogs and CBD capsules to help your dog relax in highly stimulating situations.
 If you are unsure how much your dog should be using before your outings and training, check our CBD dosing chart for pets.

 Always start with lower doses at the beginning.
 Be sure you’re administering the CBD about 30 to 60 minutes before you expose your dog to a new place, animal, or human.
 If you do not see a result, you can try gradually increasing the doses.

 If you suspect your dog has social anxieties, it’s important to work with them to help them get over their fears and stress factors.
 Dog anxiety can lead to aggression towards other animals and people.
 Or it can lead to your dog being too afraid to even take a car ride away from their familiar territory.
 If they’re a puppy, make sure you start exposing them to other dogs and locations as soon as possible!
 This can help you avoid potential dog anxiety in the future.
 If they’re older, slowly introduce them to new people and places.
 Be sure you’re using natural remedies if needed.

 You want your dog to feel confident, curious, and happy!
 Especially when they’re meeting new people or experiencing new things with you!